gugulet-hu/qself-docs/docs/spread-ai/index.md

 <!---
 Notes:
-Page built using MkDocs Material, GitHub Actions, Github Pages, and language liniting done with Vale using the Microsft Style Guide and write-good as plugins.
+Page built using MkDocs Material, GitHub Actions, Github Pages, and language linting done with Vale using the Microsft Style Guide and write-good as plugins.
 --->